-On 14 September 2015, the National Development and Reform Commission (the "NDRC") promulgated the Notice on Promoting the Reform of the Filing and Registration System for Issuance of Foreign Debt by Corporates (Fa Gai Wai Zi [2015] No. 2044) (the "NDRC Notice") (國家發展改革委關於推進企業發行外債備案登記制管理改革的通知), which came into effect on the same day.
-According to the current interpretation of the NDRC Notice, if a PRC enterprise or an offshore enterprise or branch controlled by a PRC enterprise wishes to issue bonds outside of the PRC with a maturity of more than one year ("Relevant Offshore Bonds"), such enterprise must, in advance of issuing such bonds, file certain prescribed documents with the NDRC and procure a registration certificate from the NDRC in respect of such issuance (the "Pre-Issuance Registration Certificate").
-In addition, the enterprise must also report certain details of the bonds to the NDRC within 10 PRC working days of the completion of the bond issue (the "Post-Issuance Filing").
-The Post-Issuance Filing is a procedural matter which involves the reporting of certain post-issuance information by the enterprise to the NDRC rather than a substantive approval process, and failure to complete the Post-Issuance Filing will not adversely affect the validity of the relevant bonds or any other bonds issued by the enterprise from time to time.
-Furthermore, a decision by the NDRC not to grant the Pre-Issuance Registration Certificate in respect of any issue of bonds or notes will not adversely affect the validity of any previous issuance of bonds or notes by the relevant enterprise.
-However, given the fact that neither the NDRC Notice, nor PRC law generally, addresses such matters, it is not possible to predict with certainty how the NDRC or PRC law may treat such matters in the future.
+According to the current interpretation of the NDRC Order 56, if a PRC enterprise or an offshore enterprise or branch controlled by a PRC enterprise wishes to issue bonds outside of the PRC with a maturity of more than one year (the "Relevant Offshore Bonds"), such enterprise must, in advance of issuing such bonds, file certain prescribed documents with the NDRC and procure an NDRC Certificate.
+Under the NDRC Order 56, the enterprise shall (i) file or cause to be filed with the NDRC the requisite information and documents within ten PRC business days after each foreign debt issuance (the "Post-Issuance Filing") and the expiration of the NDRC Certificate with respect to the Relevant Offshore Bonds issued by NDRC, (ii) file or cause to be filed with the NDRC the requisite information and documents within five PRC business days before the end of January and the end of July each year, and (iii) file or cause to be filed the requisite information and documents upon the occurrence of any material event that may affect the enterprise's due performance of its debt obligations.
+Furthermore, a decision by the NDRC not to grant an NDRC Certificate in respect of any issue of bonds or notes will not adversely affect the validity of any previous issuance of bonds or notes by the relevant enterprise.
+However, given the fact that neither the NDRC Order 56, nor PRC law generally, addresses such matters, it is not possible to predict with certainty how the NDRC or PRC law may treat such matters in the future.

-The Bank has obtained an annual foreign debt quota from the NDRC (the "Quota"), pursuant to which the Group may issue up to a specified aggregate amount of Relevant Offshore Bonds without the need to obtain a Pre-Issuance Registration Certificate in respect thereof.
-Accordingly, where the relevant Issuer proposes to issue Notes under the Programme which would constitute Relevant Offshore Bonds, no Pre-Issuance Registration Certificate will need to be obtained from the NDRC in respect of such issue, provided that (i) the aggregate principal amount of such Notes, taken together with any other issue(s) of Relevant Offshore Bonds previously issued under the Quota, does not exceed the Quota and (ii) the Bank duly authorises the relevant Issuer to utilise such annual foreign debt Quota for the purposes thereof.
-Where the Quota is not available for any issue of Notes under the Programme which constitute Relevant Offshore Bonds, a specific Pre-Issuance Registration Certificate will be required in respect thereof.
-Whether or not a specific Pre-Issuance Registration Certificate is required to be obtained under the NDRC Notice for a particular issue of Notes under the Programme, the relevant Issuer will (where such Notes constitute Relevant Offshore Bonds) in any event be required to make the relevant Post-Issuance Filing with the NDRC within 10 PRC working days after the issue of the Notes.
-The relevant Issuer undertakes to file or procure that the Bank files the required information relating to the issue of the Notes within the required period in accordance with the NDRC Notice.
+Under the NDRC Approval, the Bank has obtained an annual foreign debt quota from the NDRC (the "Quota"), pursuant to which the Group may issue up to a specified aggregate amount of Relevant Offshore Bonds without the need to obtain a separate NDRC Certificate in respect thereof.
+Accordingly, where the relevant Issuer proposes to issue Notes under the Programme which would constitute Relevant Offshore Bonds, no separate NDRC Certificate will need to be obtained from the NDRC in respect of such issue, provided that (i) the aggregate principal amount of such Notes, taken together with any other issue(s) of Relevant Offshore Bonds previously issued under the Quota, does not exceed the Quota and (ii) the Bank duly authorises the relevant Issuer to utilise such annual foreign debt Quota for the purposes thereof.
+Where the Quota is not available for any issue of Notes under the Programme which constitute Relevant Offshore Bonds, a separate NDRC Certificate will be required in respect thereof.
+Whether or not a separate NDRC Certificate is required to be obtained under the NDRC Order 56 for a particular issue of Notes under the Programme, the relevant Issuer will (where such Notes constitute Relevant Offshore Bonds) in any event be required to make the relevant Post-Issuance Filing with the NDRC within 10 PRC business days after the issue of the Notes.